mosaicml/examples/examples/cifar/README.md

 # Overview

-The specific files in this folder are:
+The files in this folder are:
 * `model.py` - Creates a [ComposerModel](https://docs.mosaicml.com/en/stable/composer_model.html) from a CIFAR ResNet model defined in the script
 * `data.py` - Creates either a Torchvision dataset or a [MosaicML streaming dataset](https://streaming.docs.mosaicml.com/en/stable/) for CIFAR10
 * `main.py` - Trains a CIFAR ResNet on CIFAR10 using the [Composer](https://github.com/mosaicml/composer) [Trainer](https://docs.mosaicml.com/en/stable/api_reference/generated/composer.Trainer.html#trainer)